openoakland/woeip/.github/contributing.md

 ```
 root@<container ID>:/app/woeip#	./manage.py createsuperuser
 ```
 Enter a username, password and email.
-These are for logging into the docker container.
+These are for logging into the django admin.

 Then go to 0.0.0.0:8080 on your web browser.

 Login using the username and password created earlier.
-Put in the username for the email.
+Put in the username you created for the email.

 Exit the container by pressing `ctrl-d`.